Doppelganger (2003 film)

-Doppelganger (ドッペルゲンガー, Dopperugengā) is a 2003 Japanese black comedy fantasy film directed and co-written by Kiyoshi Kurosawa, starring Kōji Yakusho, Hiromi Nagasaku and Yūsuke Santamaria.
+Doppelganger (ドッペルゲンガー, Dopperugengā) is a 2003 Japanese black comedy directed and co-written by Kiyoshi Kurosawa, starring Kōji Yakusho, Hiromi Nagasaku and Yūsuke Santamaria.

 In the film, a robotic engineer frustrated with his life (Yakusho) suddenly encounters another version of himself (also played by Yakusho), who acts very differently than he does.

 Plot

 At a medical instrument manufacturing company, timid engineer Michio Hayasaki (Kōji Yakusho) struggles to develop a robotic chair that could mobilise a clinically paralysed person.
 He realises he's not getting anywhere with it—not while his company keeps making demands and issuing deadlines on him.
 Highly stressed, Michio bitterly realises he doesn't have the courage to bite back.

 Whilst arriving home from work, Michio is startled to find himself waiting on his doorstep.
 He soon sees it's not him, but a man who's the spitting image of him.
 Fearing he's having a mental breakdown, Michio wonders whether a legend that says one is destined to die soon after seeing their own doppelganger may be true.
 His apparent twin smoothly assures him that he has nothing to fear.
 Bemused, Hayasaki invites him to his home.

 Michio eventually notices that while his doppelganger is identical to his looks, mannerisms and speech, the doppelganger's personality and attitude are drastically different from his own.
 Where he's too timid to get what he wants, his doppelganger has no qualms in getting what it wants.
 Where he's too afraid to speak out, his doppelganger speaks its mind.
 Where he's moderate with drinking, the doppelganger indulges heavily.
 Where he's detail-oriented, it doesn't pay much attention to details as it is more concerned with the result.

 The doppelganger removes all sources of Michio's stress, reorganises his life for better, acquires all things he's yielded for, does rebellious things Hayasaki couldn't do, and assists with building the robotic chair that frustrates him for so long.
 Meanwhile, Michio learns to enjoy his doppelganger's seemingly nihilistic actions.
 However, he soon wonders whether his doppelganger has an agenda when he realises he's being dragged into madness.